bbl-Laobu/CustomBackIconDemo/README.md

     {
 ```

 See the 'assembly' line that links CustomNavigationPage to the NavigationPageRendererIOS class?
-From now on, everytime a we ned to render the CustomNavigationPage for iOS, the system will use the NavigationPageRendererIOS provided.
+From now on, everytime a we need to render the CustomNavigationPage, the system will use the NavigationPageRendererIOS provided.
-Also, notice of course that our NavigationPageRendererIOS inherits from the real NavigationRenderer class (Again, Android is similar) which implements.
+Also, notice of course that our NavigationPageRendererIOS inherits from the real NavigationRenderer class (Again, Android is similar).

 Remember, a NavigationPage holds amongst other things a Navigation Bar and a ContentPage (our actual content) so, therefore we now have a class that is called every time we render a page.

-Time to implement some methods to inject our own code during rendering.
+Time to implement some methods in the NavigationPageRendererIOS class allowing us to inject our own code before rendering .

 ## ONPOP AND ONPUSH
 For this, we can use the OnPop and OnPush methods.
-The OnPush method is called as a page is pushed onto the stack of the NavigationPage and OnPop is called when the page is removed from the stack.
+The OnPush method is called as a page is pushed onto the stack of the NavigationPage and OnPop is called when a page is removed from the stack.
 The reason we need to use 2 methods to inject our own code is because a NavigationPage has only 1 instance of the Navigation Bar.
 Whenever we render the page, we need to decide what Back Button we would like to display both as we add a page(Push) or when we remove a page (Pop).

 For iOS this looks something like this: